about

 Sarah is a movement artist who has carved her own path between concert dance and musical theater, bringing a new texture to theatrical storytelling.
 She works as both a performer and a choreographer, and always highlights how those two positions benefit each other.
 Her aesthetic blends physical athleticism with more pedestrian, gestural movement to portray relatable human beings on stage.
 Sarah’s skills and interests range from choreography for big dance musicals to movement direction for small, intimate plays.
 She has a keen eye for the overall vision of a show as well as the intricate details that help a production flow seamlessly.
 Dynamics, rhythm, improvisation, and character building are all emphasized in her work.

-As a performer, you can currently see her on Broadway in the new musical Hell’s Kitchen — with music/lyrics by Alicia Keys, direction by Michael Greif, and choreography by Camille A. Brown — now at the Shubert Theatre straight off its sold-out run at The Public Theater.
+As a performer, Sarah recently concluded the two-year Broadway run of the new musical Hell’s Kitchen at the Shubert Theatre — with music/lyrics by Alicia Keys, direction by Michael Greif, and choreography by Camille A. Brown.
+She was an OBC cast member and part of the development of the show since 2022, including its off-Broadway run at The Public Theater.

-From 2019-2022 she toured the country as “Mob Leader” in the 50th Anniversary National Tour of Jesus Christ Superstar and she became a member of the company Camille A. Brown and Dancers in 2018, touring and performing in two seasons at The Joyce theater in NYC.
-(Their recent performance of Mr. TOL E. RanCE was nominated for a 2023 Bessie Award!)
+From 2019-2022 she toured the country as the “Mob Leader” in the 50th Anniversary National Tour of Jesus Christ Superstar.
+She became a member of the company Camille A. Brown and Dancers in 2018, touring and performing in two seasons at The Joyce theater in NYC, including in the 2023 Bessie Award-nominated Mr. TOL E. RanCE.
 In 2015, Sarah was a featured dancer in the Broadway revival of Fiddler on the Roof, with movement by Hofesh Shechter and direction by Bartlett Sher.

 On TV, Sarah is featured in Harlem, Mozart in the Jungle (Season 4), Modern Love, and NBC's Jesus Christ Superstar LIVE.
 She’s also been a part of numerous industrials, live immersive events, and dance films.

-As a creative, Sarah recently choreographed a reimagined, in-the-round version of Fiddler on the Roof at DC’s Signature Theatre with director Joe Calarco.
+As a creative, Sarah was recently nominated for a Helen Hayes Award for her choreography of a reimagined, in-the-round version of Fiddler on the Roof at DC’s Signature Theatre with director Joe Calarco.
 The production received rave reviews and sold out its 3-month run.
-She is also the Movement Consultant and Intimacy Coordinator of the new Off-Broadway play Blackout Songs at the Robert W. Wilson Theater Space at MCC, alongside director Rory McGregor.
+She was also the Movement Consultant and Intimacy Coordinator of the new Off-Broadway play Blackout Songs at the Robert W. Wilson Theater Space at MCC, alongside director Rory McGregor.
+For Spring ‘26, she is the choreographer of Jagged Little Pillat Colorado Fine Arts Center.